 Title: Dynamic quantile model for bond pricing

-Authors: Frantisek Cech - Charles University (Czech Republic) [presenting]
+Authors: Frantisek Cech - UTIA AV CR, v.v.i.
+(Czech Republic) [presenting]

 Jozef Barunik - UTIA AV CR vvi (Czech Republic)

-Abstract: A dynamic quantile model for bond pricing is introduced.
-We consider an agent who values securities by maximizing quantile level of her utility instead of the expected utility function.
-The shift to quantile preferences from the traditional von Neuman-Morgensterns utility allows us to study the bond pricing by the economic agents differing at their risk aversion.
-In the empirical application, we focus on the various US and German government bonds.
-We rely on the flexible quantile regression framework applied to the bond futures contract from the CBOT and EUREX exchanges.
-We find idiosyncratic risk to price government bond futures at daily frequency, although, the pricing patterns differ between US and Germany.
-At the lower frequency, we identify instantaneous forward rates to serve as valid risk factors at several quantiles for US government bond futures.
+Abstract: A dynamic quantile model is introduced for bond pricing with an agent who values securities by maximizing the quantile level of her utility function.
+The transition from traditional to quantile preferences allows us to study the pricing of the term structure of interest rates by economic agents differing in their levels of risk aversion.
+Moreover, the framework is robust to fat tails commonly observed in the empirical data.
+In the application, we focus on the quantile pricing of the two, five, ten and thirty years US and German government bonds.
+For the analysis, we use flexible quantile regression framework which is applied over highly liquid bond futures contract from the Chicago Board of Trade and EUREX exchanges.